Jax Taylor And Brittany Cartwright Visit Disneyland With ‘Vanderpump Rules’ Cast, Share Photos On Instagram

 While 2017 was filled with heartache for Taylor and Cartwright, 2018 saw their engagement and in the months since, the couple appears to be doing well as they continue to attend couples counseling ahead of their impending wedding date.

 Taylor and Cartwright’s pre-wedding festivities began last year and have been featured on a number of episodes of Vanderpump Rules thus far.
-However, when it comes to their highly-anticipated engagement party, which was teased in the Season 7 trailer, fans are going to have to wait a few more weeks to see the event take place.
+However, when it comes to their highly anticipated engagement party, which was teased in the Season 7 trailer, fans are going to have to wait a few more weeks to see the event take place.

 Although Lisa Vanderpump was enlisted to officiate the wedding of Maloney and Schwartz, the couple confirmed months ago during an interview with Entertainment Tonight that someone from Cartwright’s church would be officiating their upcoming wedding.